Structure & Reactivity in Chemistry

 So, these interactions get progressively stronger based on the amount of charge separation in the bond.
 The logical conclusion to that progression is a bond that is completley ionized.
 What if one end of the bond has a full negative charge and the other end has a full positive charge?
 Obviously, ions should have even more electrostatic attraction for each other than mere dipoles.

 Now, many treatments of intermolecular attractions don't even consider ionic attractions; they've got that covered under "ionic bonding".
-Nevertheless, it's useful to look at ionic attractions in the present context, as well, because they help to complete the picture of how two molecules might interact with each other.
+Nevertheless, it's useful to look at ionic attractions in the present context, as well, because they help to complete the picture of how two charged molecules might interact with each other.

 To take a biological example, we might consider the strength of interaction of two amino acid side chains.
 A serine and histidine would have significant interactions with each other, because both contain side chains capable of hydrogen bonding.
 A serine would have a stronger interaction with the side chain of a positively charged lysine, however.
 To go one step further, a positively charged lysine would have an even stronger attraction to a negatively charged aspartate.